josephvoss/josephvoss.github.io/projects.md

 In the Fall of 2016, Texas Advanced Computing Center (TACC) began to require users to use two factor authentication to access their systems.
 Realistically for me, I usually opened several terminals on their clusters multiple times a day, and with ssh-keys set up this was never a problem.
-However, now having to use input a two factor code from my phone for every terminal got really annoying really quickly.
-Using [Twilio] (https://www.twilio.com/) I configured the two-factor codes to be send to a Flask web server I set up on a Raspberry Pi, encrypted and stored.
+However, now having to input a two factor code from my phone for every terminal I opened got really annoying.
+Using [Twilio] (https://www.twilio.com/) I configured the two-factor codes to be sent to a Flask web server I set up on a Raspberry Pi, encrypted and stored.
 Whenever I needed to login to TACC systems, a script on my local machine would send a login request, wait for the access code to be received and encrypted on the server, retrieve it, decrypt it, and send it to TACC.